-COVID alert levels
+COVID alert levels and hunting

 Hunting is allowed with very few restrictions under levels 1 and 2.
 However, under level 3 the rules are far more stringent: